vitalets/global-cache/README.md

 With the global cache, the first worker that requests a value becomes responsible for computing it.
 Others wait until the result is ready — and all workers get the same value.
 The value is cached in memory or on the file system and reused by later workers and test runs.

+This can significantly boost your E2E test performance.

 <img align="center" alt="Global cache" src="https://github.com/user-attachments/assets/71833505-b74f-44c8-837e-0cdbdf4ef733" />

 ## Index